Artemis918/accountcontrol/README.md

 1. Database:
    * I use postgresql.
 But should work with other databases too.
-      * create a database
+   * create a database.
+The tables will be setup with liquibase
-      * execute the sql-scripts in `src/sql`.
-This creates the tables and fills in some basic stuff.
-Hibernate should create the tables, but preferred this way
    * fill in the connection in `docker/Dockerfile` as parameter to the ENTRYPOINT

 2. Build: